magento/magento2-page-builder/docs/reference/knockout-bindings.md

 **Configuration:**

-Please see the options listed on jQuery UI's Sortable API page: http://api.jqueryui.com/draggable/
+See the options listed on jQuery UI's Sortable API page: http://api.jqueryui.com/draggable/

 **Usage:**

 ```html
 <div data-bind="draggable: getDraggableOptions()" />
 ```
-_As jQuery UI can have callback functions we recommend providing this configuration from a function within your Knockout view model._
+_Because jQuery UI can have callback functions, we recommend providing this configuration from a function within your Knockout view model._

 ### `liveEdit` binding

-This binding provides basic text live editing functionality to the current element, it does this by adding the `contenteditable` functionality to the bound element.
+This binding provides basic text live editing functionality to the current element.
+It does this by adding the `contenteditable` functionality to the bound element.

 **Configuration:**